It’s been over three years now since we’ve moved from Melbourne, Victoria, to the much bigger state of Queensland.

-State of Origin in Rugby League is ridiculously important here with people wearing maroon-coloured tops to work on State of Origin night.
+State of Origin in Rugby League is ridiculously important here with people wearing maroon-coloured tops to work on State of Origin nights.
 I’m talking grown, mature adults here who choose to wear maroon.
 It’s the only thing people can talk about when Queensland and NSW meet for their three rugby league clashes a year.

 When I moved to Melbourne way back when, I used to think that Victoria was an insanely big state.
 After all, you had to drive 6+ hours to hit Mallacoota near the border to NSW in the east.
 If I did that from Berlin, I’d have the choice of at least four different countries.

 I am still adjusting to just how big Queensland is.
 Brisbane is really not anywhere near the top end of Australia.

-There’s no daylight savings in Queensland so in summer, the sun is up around 4 am.
+There’s no daylight savings in Queensland so in summer, the sun is up around 4am.
 People start exercising by 4/4:30 in the morning.
-By 6 am, cafes are open and people start streaming in.
-Queenslanders get up early.
+By 6am, cafés are open and people start streaming in.

-It feels like that when you get up at 6 am, the world has already been productive for at least an hour, and everybody’s ready for breakfast!
+It feels like that when you get up at 6am, the world has already been productive for at least an hour, and everybody’s ready for breakfast!
 Or is that morning tea??

-This also means that when I visit people in Melbourne or overseas, I drive everybody crazy by my weird thinking that I must be up and doing something, it’s 6:30 am after all!!
-And why is there no cafe open?!?
+This also means that when I visit people in Melbourne or overseas, I drive everybody crazy by my weird thinking that I must be up and doing something, it’s 6:30am after all!!
+And why is there no café open?!

-Similarly, I’ve attempted to have coffee & cake for afternoon tea and discovered that said cafe closed at 2 pm.
-I guess if you eat brekky at 6 am, you’ll want afternoon tea by 1 pm at the latest.
+Similarly, I’ve attempted to have coffee & cake for afternoon tea and discovered that said cafe closed at 2pm.
+I guess if you eat brekky at 6am, you’ll want afternoon tea by 1pm at the latest.

 But seriously, don’t expect restaurants to open as late as they do in Melbourne or Sydney.
-The fish & chip shop around the corner often closes at 7:30 or 8 pm, and we’re in a ‘tourist area’.
+The fish & chip shop around the corner often closes at 7:30 or 8pm, and we’re in a ‘tourist area’.

 I’ve gone camping a fair bit over the years but I’ve never quite seen setups for long weekends like they have in Queensland.

 I’m fascinated by it and admire their willingness to pack and unpack all that stuff.
 I’d probably just book a holiday apartment if I wanted to have access to all that stuff but hey, we’re all different, and it gives me something to talk about! 🙂

 No one quite builds roads like they do in Queensland.
 I don’t think I’ve ever gone as much left when I want to go right as I do in Queensland.

 With a minimum of 8-9 hours of sunshine daily, Queenslanders should be pretty sun-smart.
 Maybe it’s because the sun in southeast Queensland feels nowhere near as ferocious as it does further south where, at the height of summer, you feel your skin sizzling within minutes.

-It’s not like people don’t wear hats and stuff but you can almost instantly tell if someone is from interstate when you see them at the beach.
+It’s not like people don’t wear hats etc. but you can almost instantly tell if someone is from interstate when you see them at the beach.
 People from Victoria or NSW are usually wrapped in protective clothing, including hats, rashies and shorts, slathered in sunscreen lotion, and don’t tend to sunbake.

 There’s the usual stuff like maximum and minimum temperatures to be covered but then weatherman or lady also discusses boating conditions, wind directions, tidal patterns, the best beaches for surfing and swimming, and what fish you can currently catch where.

 It’s really quite entertaining, especially when you consider the weather is more or less the same every day!